 Burns was selected in 2015, as an assistant coach for the U SPORTS All-Star squad that played two exhibition games in early December 2015 against the World Juniors Team Canada.

-Burns, who captained the Acadia in his senior year as an Axemen, is the second longest serving coach in the AUS.
+Burns, who captained the Acadia in his senior year as an Axemen, is the third-longest serving coach in the AUS.
 In his 17 seasons as head coach, his teams have not made the playoffs only three times – those in his first three years rebuilding the Axemen.
-With a 302-245-14 regular season and post season record, Darren has made the post season 14 years in a row within one of the toughest university hockey conferences in the country.
+With a 302-245-14 regular season and postseason record, Darren has made the postseason 14 years in a row within one of the toughest university hockey conferences in the country.

 Burns has played an important role in the development of local Annapolis Valley hockey players, consulting in the creation of the Acadia Minor Hockey Association.
 Acadia Axemen summer hockey camps have also grown to offer an assortment of special camps that have assisted in the development of local and provincial players.